Shoulder PainConservative Treatments for Rotator Cuff Injuries, Impingement, Shoulder Pain and Post-Surgical Rehabilitation

 - Help you increase your shoulder and middle-back flexibility.

 Our individualized treatments are provided in a one-on-one approach.
-We use a variety of evidence-based techniques including manual therapy, appropriate therapeutic exercise, thermal and electrical modalities, and patient education for home management of your condition.
+We use a variety of evidence-based techniques including manual therapy, appropriate therapeutic exercise, kinesiotaping, thermal and electrical modalities, and patient education for home management of your condition.
 Our goals are to reduce pain and swelling, increase range of motion, improve flexibility and strength, improve posture and endurance, teach you a home program, return to activities, and speed your recovery time.

-Conditions Commonly Treated Include:
+Conditions We Commonly Treat Include:

 - Shoulder Replacement